1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is peptic ulcer disease diagnosed?

-Peptic ulcer disease is diagnosed primarily through an upper endoscopy, which allows direct visualization of ulcers.
-Additional tests include blood, stool, or urea breath tests to detect H. pylori infection.
+A primary method of diagnosing peptic ulcer disease is through an upper endoscopy, which allows direct visualization of ulcers.
+Additional tests may include blood, stool, or urea breath tests to detect H. pylori infection.

 What is the ICD-10 code for peptic ulcer disease?

 The ICD-10 codes for peptic ulcer disease range from K25 to K28.
-The specific code depends on the ulcer's location (gastric, duodenal, or gastrojejunal) and whether there's bleeding or perforation.
+The specific code varies depending on the ulcer’s location (gastric, duodenal, or gastrojejunal) and whether bleeding or perforation is present.

 Can stress cause a peptic ulcer?

-Stress alone rarely causes ulcers, but it can worsen symptoms and slow healing.
+Stress itself does not directly cause ulcers, but it can worsen symptoms and delay healing.
 The primary causes remain H. pylori infection and NSAID use.

 What's the difference between gastritis and peptic ulcer disease?

-Gastritis is inflammation or irritation of the stomach lining, often without a discrete sore.
-Peptic ulcer disease involves an actual open sore in the stomach or small intestine lining.
+Gastritis refers to inflammation or irritation of the stomach lining, often without a visible sore.
+Peptic ulcer disease, however, involves an actual open sore in the stomach or small intestine lining.

 Can I see images of a peptic ulcer?

 Yes.
-During an endoscopy, your doctor can capture and review high-resolution images of any ulcers present to guide diagnosis and treatment.
+During an endoscopy, your doctor can take high-resolution images of any ulcers present and review them to guide diagnosis and treatment.

 How long does treatment take?

-Most uncomplicated ulcers heal within 4-8 weeks with appropriate therapy, including antibiotics for H. pylori and acid-suppressing medications.
+Most uncomplicated ulcers heal within 4–8 weeks when treated appropriately, using antibiotics for H. pylori and acid-blocking medications.

 Can I prevent ulcers?

-You can lower your risk by avoiding long-term NSAID use, quitting smoking, limiting alcohol, and getting tested and treated for H. pylori early.
+You can lower your risk by avoiding long-term NSAID use, quitting smoking, limiting alcohol, and getting tested and treated early for H. pylori infection.

 Will I need surgery?

-Surgery is rarely required today.
-It's typically reserved for life-threatening complications such as uncontrolled bleeding, perforation, or obstruction.
+Surgery is rarely needed today and is reserved for severe, life-threatening complications such as uncontrolled bleeding, perforation, or obstruction.

 What foods should I avoid?